HackSwjtu/HackRunningGo/README.md

 ## Description

-This python script can help you to add Running Records for your personal personal information.
+This python script can help you to add Running Records for your personal information.
 And the running route is so reasonable because we change others running route and recode.

 ## Screenshot